LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/voice-and-video-calls-overview.md

 ## Configuration

-[Agent Profiles and Permissions](admin-settings-permissions-profiles.html) can be used to allow/disallow video and voice calls for all agents or only a subset of agents.
+Voice and video calls are automatically enabled.
+[Agent Profiles and Permissions](admin-settings-permissions-profiles.html) can be used to allow/restrict video and voice calls for all agents or only a subset of agents.
 The permissions are part of the Agent profile.
-Enabling the “Initiate voice conversation” permission will allow voice calls, and the “Initiate live video conversation” permission will allow video calls.
+The persmissions that control this feature are the “Initiate voice conversation” permission to allow voice calls, and the “Initiate live video conversation” permission to allow video calls.

 ![](img/voice-and-video-agent-profile-permissions.png)